 For SOMP, p-threshold and YALL1 group algorithms, $\varepsilon$ is set as $10^{-6}$.
-As for ISDJS, for the first few outside iterations, we only want to get an rough estimate of the support information of $X$, thus we just set a relatively loose tolerance such as $\varepsilon=10^{-2}$.
-But for the last step, $\varepsilon$ is also set as $10^{-6}$ for fair comparison.
-In all experiments, ISDJS runs no more than $5$ outer iterations.
+As for ISDJS, in the first few outer loops, we only want to get an rough estimate of the support information of $X$, thus we just set a relatively loose tolerance such as $\varepsilon=10^{-2}$.
+But in the last iterations, $\varepsilon$ is also set as $10^{-6}$ for fair comparison.
+In all experiments, ISDJS runs no more than $5$ outer loops.

-The empirical recovery performance of the tested algorithms in general becomes better as the number of channels gradually increases, though to varying degrees \cite{Eldar}.
+The empirical recovery performance of all test algorithms in general becomes better as the number of channels gradually increases, though to varying degrees \cite{Eldar}.
 Therefore, different channel number settings are tried in our experiments, for example, $L=1,2,4,8,16$, respectively.
-We also try different sparsity levels varying from $k=80$ to $160$, while fixing $n=1024$, $m=256$ in all tests excluding Figure $1, 2, 6, 7$.
+We also try different sparsity levels varying from $k=80$ to $160$, while fixing $n=1024$, $m=256$ in all tests excluding Figs \ref{fig:1}, \ref{fig:2}, \ref{fig:6}, \ref{fig:7}.
 The experimental results corresponding to compressive sensing are usually an average of $100$ runs due to the involved randomness in the generation of $A$ and $\bar{X}$.

-\subsubsection{Test 1: Compressive Recovery of Joint Sparse Gaussian Signals}
+\subsubsection{Test 1: Compressive recovery of joint sparse Gaussian signals}

 We perform a synthetic compressive sensing example to demonstrate some key aspects of ISDJS including the effectiveness of threshold based support detection, the effect of the channel number.
 We also illustrate how ISDJS produces gradually improved intermediate solutions starting from the low quality initial point which is the solution of the convex alternative.
 We generate a sparse signal $\bar{X} \in R^{600\times L}$ with $k=30$ nonzero rows.
-The results of ISDJS in the first iteration and the fourth iteration for different channel numbers settings are depicted in the Figure \ref{fig:1}, where we set $\bar{t}$ (a vector of 2-norm of each row of $\bar{X}$) on behalf of the true signal $\bar{X}$ and $t$ (a vector of 2-norm of each row of $X$ from ISDJS) on behalf of the recovered signal.
+The results of ISDJS in the first iteration and the fourth iteration for different channel numbers settings are depicted in the Fig \ref{fig:1}, where we set $\bar{t}$ (a vector of 2-norm of each row of $\bar{X}$) on behalf of the true signal $\bar{X}$ and $t$ (a vector of 2-norm of each row of $X$ from ISDJS) on behalf of the recovered signal.
 We use the quadruplet``(Total, Detected, Correct, False)" and ``Err" defined below to measure the accuracy of support detection.

 $ \bullet$ (Total, Detected, Correct, False): \\ $ \quad -$ Total: the number of total nonzero rows of the true signal $\bar{X}$; \\ $ \quad -$ Detected: the number of detected nonzero rows, equal to $|I| = (Correct) + (False)$; \\ $ \quad -$ Correct: the number of correctly detected nonzero rows, i.e., $|I \cap \{i: \bar{t}^{i} \neq 0\}|$; \\ $ \quad -$ False: the number of falsely detected nonzero rows , i.e., $|I \cap \{i: \bar{t}^{i} = 0\}|$.